Open-MSS/MSS/docs/usage.rst

 The executable for the user interface application is "**mss**".
 A short description of how to start the program is given by the --help option.
-Warnings about CDAT features are due to the NAppy package and can be ignored.
 The program should open the main window of the user interface, from which you can open further windows, including top view, side view and so on.